mikechen66/keras_frcnn_tf2/README.md

     raise e
     TypeError: Input 'y' of 'Sub' Op has type float32 that does not match type int64 of argument 'x'.

-    It is not useful to cast the expression with float32 x = K.cast((y_true[:, :, 4*num_classes:] - y_pred), 'float32')
+    It is not useful to cast the expression with float32 as following. x = K.cast((y_true[:, :, 4*num_classes:] - y_pred), 'float32')

 3nd.
 Correct the code in data_generators.py